krniya/support-ticket/README.md

 # Support Ticket

-A MERN based web application used for manage tickets about a specific product and helps user and org to resolve issues.
+A MERN-based web application used for managing tickets related to issues with a specific product and helps users and product support employees to communicate with each other and resolve the issues.

 ## Authors